New students must submit proof of COVID-19 vaccination by July 15 in order to register for classes.

 If you encounter problems uploading your vaccination proof, call the Student Health and Wellness Center at 562.464.4548 for assistance.

-Documentation should be submitted to the Human Resources Department.
+Documentation should be submitted via email to the Human Resources Department.
 All medical information submitted in the course of the COVID-19 Vaccination Program will be kept in a separate confidential file in Human Resources.

-Individuals who receive an exemption from the COVID-19 vaccine requirement will be required to undergo regular COVID-19 testing, remain masked indoors, and complete a remote health screening whenever accessing campus.
+Individuals who receive an exemption from the COVID-19 vaccine requirement will be required to undergo regular COVID-19 testing.

 We understand that there are many questions about the COVID-19 vaccine.
 The following sites offer some useful information.